 “The fact that you guys are just so supportive of all of us and me, in general, is like, holy crap, this is wonderful and made me feel so much happier and so much better,” Paige said on a Halloween stream, according to Fightful.
 “So, yeah, I’m going to keep doing what I’m doing because, you know, I don’t have a lot going on, you guys.
 I really don’t.
 I feel really happy today because of all the support that was given.
 I don’t have a lot going on.
 So this is really special to me.”

-WWE’s new policy has been met with backlash, and despite a number of superstars going directly to Vince McMahon to argue WWE’s new stance, a number of prominent twitch channels have been taken down as a result.
+WWE’s new policy has been met with backlash, and despite a number of superstars, who are also athlete content creators, going directly to Vince McMahon to argue WWE’s new stance, a number of prominent twitch channels have been taken down as a result.

 “I’m always one that speaks my mind.
 It’s kind of bittersweet because I can get in trouble for being honest and having an opinion or it can be something very positive where I helped a lot of people” Paige said.